 Athora Belgium have received from the National Bank of Belgium the agreement to use ancillary own fund for an amount of 120.000 thousand.
-This amount is increased with 30.000 thousand in 2020.
+This amount does not change compare to previous year.

 E.1.3.
 Amount and quality of Eligible Own Funds